thomahawk72/apivideo-restream-fb-companion-module/pkg/companion/HELP.md

 - **Has Error**: Indicates if the last operation failed.
 - **Ready for Operation**: Indicates if the module is configured and ready.
 - **Operation in Progress**: Indicates if the prepare action is currently running.
-- **Live Stream Selected**: Indicates if a live stream is selected in the configuration.

 For more detailed information, please see the [README.md](https://github.com/bitfocus/companion-module-facebook-apivideo/blob/main/README.md) file.